MarkPearlCoZa/Blog_General/_posts/2014-10-14-Physical-vs-Digital-Team-Boards.md

 Something that is always a 'touchy' conversation is the one regarding how to represent work in the team - the ever heated discussion on whether a physical board or a digital board is the best way to go always surfaces.

-In my old team we used a physical board, the current team was using a digital board which we did for about a month since I have been with the company.
+In my old team we used a physical board, the current team was using a digital board which I consequently used for about a month.
 We are now experimenting with a physical board.
 This provided a great opportunity to contrast both processes adn highlight the advantages / disadvantages of each approach.
 Below are some of my observations.

 <img class="img-responsive" alt="Picture of Phsyical & Digital Boards" src="{{ site.url }}/assets/images/Digital_vs_Physical_Boards.jpg">